Why Am I Nervous for a Job Interview

 Write each example in this simple structure: Context → Action → Result → Learning.
 Use numbers where possible.
 Make the result visible and relevant to the hiring manager.

-Rehearse each example until you can deliver it as a crisp 45–90 second narrative.
-That process shifts the memory from fragmented long-term storage to ready-to-retrieve working memory.
-Practice out loud, record yourself, and refine until sequencing and wording feel natural—without sounding memorized.
+Rehearse each example until you can deliver it as a crisp 45-90 second narrative.
+That shifts the memory from fragmented long-term storage to ready-to-retrieve working memory.
+Practice out loud, record yourself, and refine until the sequencing and wording feel natural—without sounding memorised.

 Create a 30-45 second professional summary that communicates who you are in business terms: your role identity, key strengths, and what you aim to deliver in the new role.
 Keep it outcome-oriented, not a chronological biography.